sindastra/passwnd/README.md

 The latter is not recommended, as it might leak the password to the shell history.

+# Obtaining

+You can get the latest release from [here](https://github.com/sindastra/passwnd/releases/latest).

+For ease-of-use, `passwnd.exe` is provided for Windows users, which comes with embedded Python.

+You can download either the `passwnd.py` or `passwnd.exe` directly, or choose a packaged version which includes additional files.

 # How it works

 1. The password will be hashed with SHA1 and turned to human-readable hex (ASCII)